jallan07/jallan07/README.md

 ## I'm a full-stack husband, father, student, and developer

 - <img src="img/uofr.png" width="15px"> Currently attending the University of Richmond's Coding Bootcamp (Full-stack, MERN)
+- 👔 2x entreprenuer and business owner
-- 👯 I’m looking to collaborate with other code-hungry developers
+- 👯 Looking to collaborate with other code-hungry developers
 - 🥅 2021 Goal: Land my first job as a Software Developer
-- 🍗 Fun fact: I love Nashville Hot chicken
+- 🍗 Fun fact: I run the @rvagrubs instagram account

 ---